MauricioBraga/ROAD-FIGHTER-WAVE/README.md

 In order to hear the new wave soundtrack, the patched game should be used with a [MSX Pico+ cartridge](https://www.msxpico.com/), made by Jeroen Taverne.
 It requires the latest firmware released in MSX Pico website.

+Some features added to the original game:

-A new MSX palette, with better colors, is also added when running in a MSX2 computer.
+- A new MSX palette, with better colors, added when running in a MSX2 computer.
+- Pause, pressing F1 during gameplay.
+- SFX engine volume control, pressing INS (+) and DEL (-).

 Sound effects remain being played by PSG.